 Pro Every game is unique

 The basic rules of the game are background noise.
 The alien powers, both individually and as they interact with each other, determine the dynamic of each game you play, and each dynamic is radically different.
-It's almost like a genre of games in and of itself.
+For example, you can try different races and alien powers each time you play, and the way to mix and match them is almost limitless.
+This makes every game feel different than the one before it.

 Pro Potential for very satisfying, creative plays